HoverBaum/meilidu-hexo/source/_posts/meilidu.md

 Welcome to MeiliDu, *A beautiful read* indeed.

 This theme is focused around your readers reading your posts.
-It is created for text and code heavy posts.
+It is created for text and code heavy posts, brightened by images.
 Find it on [GitHub](https://github.com/HoverBaum/meilidu-hexo).